TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 3. Use Cases of Path-Based Routing:
 - Microservices Architecture: In a microservices architecture, different microservices often handle different functionalities.
 Path-based routing enables you to route requests to the corresponding microservice based on the requested path.

+- API Gateway: When building APIs, path-based routing can be used to route requests to different API endpoints based on the URL path, providing a clean and organized API structure.